 The implications of these findings extend beyond technological innovation, reshaping our understanding of agricultural intensification and its societal repercussions during the Neolithic expansion across Europe.
 The ability to cultivate larger fields with animal traction likely fueled economic stratification and social complexity, challenging conventional narratives about the pace and trajectory of agricultural development.

-The unique alpine of Sion may have played a crucial role in preserving evidence of early plow use, offering fertile ground for future explorations into the origins of animal traction in agriculture.
-The plans to extend their investigations to similar alpine settings throughout Switzerland and Italy, seeking to unravel the complexities of early agrarian practices across the region.
+The unique alpine environment of Sion may have played a crucial role in preserving evidence of early plow use, offering fertile ground for future explorations into the origins of animal traction in agriculture.
+The archaeological team plans to extend their investigations to similar alpine settings throughout Switzerland and Italy, seeking to unravel the complexities of early agrarian practices across the region.

 The research was published in Nature.